saeed-sufi/ned/README.md

 * `after_setup_theme` hook is called when theme is loaded internally which means all the functions defined in the `functions.php` is loaded.

-* `__` is a specia function created by wordpress.
+* `__` is a special function created by wordpress.
 It allows for text to be translated to various languages.
 You need to pass `text domain` as its second parameter which acts as an id so that wp knows this translation relates to the theme not to other plugins.

 * `body_class` function inside the opening `body` tag gives you the classes that wp use to apply to the template.
 It has default classes applied as default even when you don't add `body_class` function applied.
 Taking advantage of these classes, is optional. wp adds a class to the `body` tag which tells you about the device size: `device-xm, device-sm ,...`